-SGI Altix ia64 systems provide a systemwide clock called a real-time clock (RTC) that is accessible locally on every node.
-The RTC provides a raw time source that is incremented in 50-ns (nanosecond, 1 ns is .000000001 seconds) intervals.
-The RTC is 55 bits wide, which ensures that it will not wrap around zero unless the system has been running for more than half a century.
+The Altix ia64 RTC is 55 bits wide and the Altix UV RTC is 56 bits wide; this ensures that the RTC will not wrap around zero unless the system has been running for more than half a century.
 RTC values are mapped into the local memory of each node.
 Multiple nodes accessing the RTC value will not reduce the performance of the clock functions.
-RTCs are synchronized among all of the nodes in an SGI system using a special pin on the NUMAlink cable.

-The RTC is the basis for system time, which may be obtained via the clock_gettime function call that is implemented in conformance with the POSIX standard. clock_gettime takes an argument that describes which clock is wanted.
+The RTC is the basis for system time, which may be obtained via the clock_gettime function call that is implemented in conformance with the POSIX standard. clock gettime takes an argument that describes which clock is wanted.